-15 Little Lies Everyone Is Guilty of Telling Every Day
+15 Little White Lies Everyone Is Guilty of Telling Every Day

 We lie when we’re trying to appear likable.
 We lie when we’re trying to appear competent.
 And sometimes we lie simply because we’re deceitful jerks.
-A University of Massachusetts study found that 60 percent of people lied at least once during a 10-minute conversation and told an average of two to three lies.
 Here are some of our favorite fibs.

 “Your boyfriend’s great”